SUNDAY MORNING AT THE MOVIES

 A Clockwork Orange is a dystopian film about the future as seen from 1971.
 The future looks a lot like the seventies but also right now.
 Stanley Kubrick made one for the ages some 50 years ago.

-Reds and the Art Beyond Propaganda – ‘Reds’ and ‘Dead Man Walking’ are so good that they undermine the message of the directors who made them.
+Reds – ‘Reds’ and ‘Dead Man Walking’ are so good that they undermine the message of the directors who made them.

 The Last Emperor – The world the Chinese will never forget.

-Red Dawn Gets Its Foreign Policy Back – A glib joke by President Obama in 2012 becomes a prophecy.
+Red Dawn – A glib joke by President Obama in 2012 becomes a prophecy.

-The Crying Game and the Big Lie – Trans seen from three decades back.
+The Crying Game – Trans seen from three decades back.